fboehm/qtl2pleio/cran-comments.md

 * This is a new release.

+## Replies to previous CRAN concerns

 * This is a resubmission of an initially rejected package.
-It was requested that I add a citation with a DOI to the Description field of the DESCRIPTION file.
-The original 1995 article from Jiang and Zeng doesn't have a doi, presumably due to its early publication date.
-I've thus added a related 2016 reference that does have a doi.
+I erroneously included code that downloaded files to a new directory.
+I've since deleted those pieces of code.

+*